railsuser2014/openobject-doc-book-en/3/3_9/accounts_place.rst

 * set up the chart of accounts,

-* create the different journals.
+* create the different journals,

+* link the analytic journals to your accounting journals.

 Setting up the Chart of Accounts
 --------------------------------

 Start by choosing the most suitable analytic representation for your company before entering it into OpenERP.
-To create the different analytic accounts, use the menu :menuselection:`Accounting--> Configuration --> Analytic Accounting --> Analytic Accounts` and click the `New` button.
+To create the different analytic accounts, use the menu :menuselection:`Accounting--> Configuration --> Analytic Accounting --> Analytic Accounts` and click the :guilabel:`Create` button.
 Note that the data you see when creating an analytic account will depend upon the business applications installed.

 .. figure::  images/account_analytic_form.png